The-Bevilacqua-Lab/structure-fold2-snakemake/README.md

 # structure-fold2-snakemake

 ## Overview
-A generalized Snakemake pipeline around [StructureFold2](https://github.com/StructureFold2/StructureFold2) to get reactivities from a Structure-seq experiment.
+A generalized Snakemake workflow around [StructureFold2](https://github.com/StructureFold2/StructureFold2) to get reactivities from a Structure-seq experiment.
 Given raw/trimmed single-end reads and a transcriptome (or a genome + annotation to build one), it aligns with Bowtie2, counts RT-stops per replicate, and